-Breastfeeding often with lots of close contact in the first few days will help your milk increase quickly.
+Frequent breastfeeding and keeping your baby close by will help establish your milk supply and get breastfeeding off to a good start.
 If you and your baby are separated, express milk eight times in each 24 hours including once at night, until your baby is able to breastfeed.

 Expressing as well as breastfeeding is important if your baby isn’t feeding well, or needs supplements for any reason.
 This will help establish milk production and provide milk for your baby’s next feed if needed.
-For any problems, seek skilled help from an LLL Leader by calling our helpline.
+For any problems, seek skilled help from an LLL Leader with our list of local leaders

 A handy technique

 Hand expression is a useful technique to learn even though most mothers find they rarely need to express and store their milk.